BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 25 ---

-![This is a minimalist, grey text-only logo for the "Joint Committee of the European Supervisory Authorities" on a white background.
-The text is in a sans-serif font and arranged in two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 25

-![This image displays the logos for two European financial regulatory bodies on a white background.
-On the left is the logo for ESMA, the European Securities and Markets Authority, which features the acronym "esma" in blue text surrounded by a circle of blue stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, which features a blue, stylized cube logo with stars inside, above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 --- Page 26 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in a grey, capitalized, sans-serif font on a plain white background, split into two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is a side-by-side display of two European financial regulatory authority logos.
-On the left is the logo for ESMA, the European Securities and Markets Authority, featuring its acronym in a circle of blue stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, with a blue geometric design.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial image showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The logo is a blue rectangle with the white letters "EBA" next to the full name of the organization.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 # Title III – Sector-s ecific uidelines p g

 72. The sector-specific guidelines in Title III complement the general guidance in Title II of